lostintangent/rock-paper-scissors/README.md

 1. Interact with the rock-paper-scissors game, and see how it's fully interactive! 🚀

-1. Follw the instructions provided by the "code tour", and see how you can edit the HTML/CSS/JS files, and have your changes applied immediately 🔥
+1. Follow the instructions provided by the "code tour", and see how your changes to the HTML/CSS/JS files applied immediately 🔥

 ## References